f0c1s/f0c1s.github.io/js/event-loop/event-loop-in-js.md

 ## Overview

 There is no specific single event loop.
 It depends upon the environment, which includes OS, platform, runtime (browser, node).

-## What is it

-- An infinite-wait-queue-loop which waits on events to be processed.
-    - Infinite: literally a while
--

 </body>
 </html>